Vianney Halter Antiqua

 Caliber VH198 powers the Antiqua.
 It is based on Lemania 8810 with significant modifications.
 All-new baseplate and bridges to go alongside a redesigned perpetual calendar mechanism to meet the demands of the dial layout as well as the timepiece’s “mysterious mass” automatic-winding system.
 One of Halter’s patents, the “mysterious mass” rotor hides its mass behind a ring along the periphery of the exhibition caseback.
 Without any clear connection to the central rotor, it’s easy to think that this is a manual-wind timepiece.

 There are fewer than 100 Antiqua’s in circulation, all produced from 1998 through 2016.
 They come in a variety of different materials, dial colors, and numerals options.
-This example, a mint competed set, features a white gold case with silver dials.
+This example, a mint complete set, features a white gold case with silver dials.
 The Antiqua shook the tradition when it arrived and is certainly one of the seminal timepieces in modern independent watchmaking.

 The Details